kvendrik/intercom-react/README.md

 ```

 * `appId`: the ID of your app.
-* `userData`: all user data.
+* `user`: all user data.
 If this changes during the lifecycle the component will call `intercom('update', userData)`.
 * `open` (optional): whether Intercom is showing or not.
-* `locationKey`: (optional): a key for the component to detect if the location changes.
-If this changes during the lifecycle the component will call `intercom('update', userData)`.
 * `onOpen` (optional): called when intercom opens.
 * `onClose` (optional): called when intercom closes.
 * `onUnreadCountChange` (optional): called when the unread count changes.